 We were witness to monkeys jumping on people, stealing food, shiny objects and head phones.

 The walk around was a very high stress environment (at any moment a money could jump on us) and exited at our earliest convenience, we stumbled across the cutest cafe having a soft launch – The Black Sheep Cafe.
 It was very cool in the way lots of Ubud cafes are trendy, I ordered a ABC G juice and banana bread and I still think about it now.
 It was delishious.

 Al that walking around exploring side streets and looking in boutque shops it was time for lunch.
 We called at Atman Nourish for lunch, more fesh juices (we drank so many varieties all over bali) and Satay chicken to eat.
 An incredible lunch with with an incredible view to match.

-For the afternoon we had a relax by the hotel pool We had booked such an incredible hotel we felt like we really needed to enjoy it.
+A relax by the hotel pool as we had booked such an incredible hotel we felt like we really needed to enjoy it.
 After a relax by the pool we decided to viist the rice terraces as we would not have tie otherwise.